 Fifty-two percent of legislative districts defaulting to incumbents is an astounding statistic for any functioning democratic system.
 The numbers offer a sobering readout of the lack of change on Smith Hill.

-The prognosis for systemic change in our political culture worsens with a closer look at the statistics.
-Of the 52 percent unchallenged races in 2014, 96.6 percent are in districts controlled by Democrats.
-That is, of the 59 incumbents running unopposed in 2014 (39 House, 20 Senate), 57 are Democrats, which again puts Rhode Island on track for one of the most lopsided legislatures in the country.
+The prognosis for systemic change in the system of same-old, same-old worsens with a closer look at the statistics.
+Of the 52 percent unchallenged races in 2014, 96.6% are in districts controlled by Democrats.
+That is – of the 59 incumbents running unopposed in 2014 ( 39 House, 20 Senate), 57 are Democrats, which again puts Rhode Island on track for one of the most lopsided legislatures in the country.

-The sustained Democratic Party dominance of Rhode Island’s legislature is a political anomaly, especially considering that statewide, there are more registered independent/non-affiliated voters than Democrats.
-In May 2013, 49.5 percent of voters here were unaffiliated/independent (358,045) versus 40.1 percent Democrats (290,397).
+The sustained Democratic Party dominance of Rhode Island’s legislature is a political anomaly, especially considering that statewide, there are more registered independent/non-affiliated voters than Democrats [May 2013 … 49.5% unaffiliated/independent (358,045) versus 40.1% Democratic Party ( 290,397)].

-For would-be lawmakers outside of the Democratic Party, the prospect of becoming effective participants in the General Assembly has become more and more of a daunting proposition.
+For would be lawmakers outside of the Democratic Party, the prospect of becoming effective participants in the RI General Assembly has become more and more of a daunting proposition.
 The percentage of unchallenged races in Democratic districts has increased over recent elections, and its high point in 2014 is an undeniable indicator that the overwhelming imbalance in Rhode Island’s legislature is continuing unabated.

 Ironically, at a time when the call for change resonates most clearly across our state, Rhode Islanders again find themselves stuck at the starting gate, looking ahead to what seems all too familiar.

 But in spite of Rhode Island’s partisan political entrenchment in the General Assembly, there is always the promise of change.
-After this election, we will see the end of the master lever, or straight party voting system, which is traditionally a mechanism that works in favor of the stronger party.
+This year will see the end of the master lever, or straight party voting system, which is traditionally a mechanism that works in favor of the stronger party.
 If real change begins with a first step, then removing the master lever is a very positive opener.
 Beyond that, our system of politics needs to allow for growth and generational change, in the direction of healthy competitiveness and a broader representation of people living in Rhode Island.